 We have published our annual performance review of the Nursing and Midwifery Council.
 Each year we carry out a performance review of the 10 health and care professional regulators.
 This is a check on how the regulators have performed against our Standards of Good Regulation (the Standards) so that they protect the public and promote confidence in health and care professionals.

 This year we found that the NMC has met 17 of the 18 Standards.
 The NMC did not meet Standard 15 which requires it to deal with fitness to practise complaints as quickly as is consistent with a fair resolution.
 The time taken to reach decisions about complaints increased again this year, as the effects of the pandemic disrupted the NMC’s ability to deal with cases.

 The NMC is implementing a wide-ranging programme of work to improve its performance in this area, but it does not anticipate that the impact of many of its planned measures will be seen for some time.
 We welcome the clear focus and drive for improvement that the NMC has demonstrated.
 However, in the absence of evidence of significant improvements to performance at this early stage, the Standard was not met for the second consecutive year.

-More information about how we reached our decision is set out in our Performance Review - NMC 2019-20 or read a summary in our snapshot.
+You can find out more about how we reached our decision in our Performance Review - NMC 2020/21 or read a summary in our snapshot.